imattau/bookstr/README.md

 - **Nostr integration** – the app can log in with a Nostr private key and uses it to load contacts, bookmarks and publish events.
+- **NIP‑07 wallet support** – connect to browser wallets to sign events without exposing your keys.
+- **Remote signing** – optionally delegate signing to an external signer for better key security.
 - **Theming** – choose between several preset palettes via `ThemeProvider` with support for `dark`, `earthy`, `vibrant` and `pastel` modes.
 - **Service worker** – `src/sw.ts` provides offline caching and background sync